Top 10 Used OCT for Glaucoma as a Screening Tool

 Features of ZEISS PLEX Elite 9000:

-• Swept Source Dual-Speed OCTDeeper, faster, higher resolution, and dual-speed new PLEX Elite 9000 takes clinical research and ophthalmic imaging to the next level.
-Clinicians can use the information derived from this dual-speed OCT device to investigate any clinical scan benefits acquired at a scan speed of 200kHz.
+- Swept Source Dual-Speed OCT: Deeper, faster, higher resolution, and dual-speed new PLEX Elite 9000 takes clinical research and ophthalmic imaging to the next level.
+Clinicians can utilize the information obtained from this dual-speed OCT device to investigate any clinical benefits acquired at a scan speed of 200kHz.

-• Helps Explore Deeper Meanings: Exploring deeper meaning is made possible with the ZEISS PLEX Elite 9000.
-This device helps clinical researchers see profoundly and widely the potential disease.
-This device explores retinal progression to evaluate choroid and retina response.
+- Helps Explore Deeper Meanings: Exploring deeper meanings is made possible with the ZEISS PLEX Elite 9000.
+This device helps clinical researchers see the potentialof the disease profoundly and widely.
+This device examines retinal progression to assess the response of the choroid and retina.
 This device can even explore choroidal pathology.

 8. Optos Silverstone ($20,555.00)